rock-learning/bolero/README.md

     chmod +x bootstrap_bolero.sh
     ./bootstrap_bolero.sh

+If you want to install BOLeRo for Python 3 from Ubuntu, set the following environment variables:

+    export PYTHON=python3
+    export CYTHON=cython3  # make sure Cython for Python 3 is available!

 The installation script will create a new folder `bolero-dev` that contains all sources and built binaries.
 If you want to use BOLeRo, you have to source the file env.sh: